 Besides, the Indian army was also planning to buy around 5,719 sniper rifles from international companies in January 2020 which were going to replace the Dragunov SVD rifles.
 These new rifles include .338 Lapua Magnum Scorpio TGT by Beretta and .50 caliber M95 by Barrett.
 The newly purchased sniper rifles will be given to the troops deployed along the LOC.17

 World powers like Israel, the US, and Russia—which are against the Chinese influence in the region—have been supporting India in the form of defense collaborations and arms deals.On the visit of US Secretary Mike Pompeo, India took a step towards a major defense deal.
 India wants almost a dozen P8 I aircrafts for surveillance, reconnaissance, and anti-submarine operations.
 18

-The government of India placed order for 22 AH-64 E Apache helicopters as part of a $1.4 billion deal back in September 2015.
+The government of India placed orders for 22 AH-64 E Apache helicopters as part of a $1.4 billion deal back in September 2015.
 Apaches will replace the vintage Mi-35 Russian helicopters.
-Indian Air force received four of these and four more are coming soon, all of which would then be moved to the Pathankot Air force in Jammu and Kashir.
+Indian Air force received four of these and four more are coming soon, all of which would then be moved to the Pathankot Air force in Jammu and Kashmir.

 Politics Over Modernization

 The policymakers in the United States are afraid of the continuous rise of the Chinese economy.
-Similarly, India also has some suspicions about the forth coming strategic interests of the rising China.
+Similarly, India also has some suspicions about the forthcoming strategic interests of rising China.
 Washington is looking for a strong strategic relationship with India to contain China.